madvil2/hack-websecurity/README.md

 Once integrated, the system operates automatically, providing real-time protection and alerts.
 Users can activate additional security measures through their application settings.

 ## Conclusion
 Our anti-fraud system is designed to provide an impenetrable layer of security for financial applications, safeguarding against the evolving landscape of cyber threats.
 By incorporating cutting-edge technologies and proactive defense mechanisms, we offer a solution that not only protects but adapts to the needs of modern security.
+Winning 1st place at the hackathon highlights the innovation and effectiveness of our approach, demonstrating our commitment to excellence in cybersecurity.